auth0/custom-social-connections/README.md

     $ npm start
     $ open http://localhost:3000

+## Hosting on Webtask.io

+To deploy this to your webtask sandbox, you'll need to run:

+    $ NODE_ENV=production npm run build
+    $ wt create dist/custom-social-connections.js --name custom-social-connections --no-parse --no-merge

+Note: Click [here](https://webtask.io/) for more information about how to setup webtasks.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.